techidaily/site-games-able/source/_posts/1719168336940-exclusive-pre-installed-ios-games-play-without-wi-fi.md

  You can either subscribe to the New York Times Digital Subscription or get a Crossword subscription separately.
 If you don’t subscribe, you’ll only have access to the daily**Mini** crossword, which is a treat in and of itself but nowhere near as fun as a full puzzle.

  While you need internet access to download new crosswords, you can keep an unlimited number of them offline for playing later.
-When you do use the internet to download new crosswords, using[tips to reduce mobile data usage and save money](https://www.makeuseof.com/tag/save-money-mobile-internet-data-bill-apps-tricks/) on the data spend will come in handy.
+When you do use the internet to download new crosswords, using [tips to reduce mobile data usage and save money](https://www.makeuseof.com/tag/save-money-mobile-internet-data-bill-apps-tricks/) on the data spend will come in handy.

 **Download:** [New York Times Crossword](https://apps.apple.com/us/app/new-york-times-crossword/id307569751) (Free, in-app purchases available)